gingfreecss3/LogMoments/README.md

-# 💭 Thoughts - Moments That Matter
+# 💭 LogMoments - Moments That Matter

-A discreet mobile journal app for capturing special emotional moments — specifically when you're missing someone important to you.
+A discreet mobile journal app for capturing special emotional moments - specifically when you're missing someone important to you.

 ![React](https://img.shields.io/badge/React-19.1.1-blue?style=flat-square&logo=react)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.8.3-blue?style=flat-square&logo=typescript)
 ![Vite](https://img.shields.io/badge/Vite-7.0.4-purple?style=flat-square&logo=vite)
 ![Tailwind CSS](https://img.shields.io/badge/Tailwind-3.4.17-38B2AC?style=flat-square&logo=tailwindcss)

-## 🌟 What is Thoughts?
+## 🌟 What is LogMoments?

-Every time you have that feeling of longing or missing your girlfriend, you quickly note it down with the date, time, and your thoughts.
+Every time you have that feeling of longing or missing someone special, you quickly note it down with the date, time, and your thoughts.
 It becomes a beautiful collection of your feelings over time.

 ### Design Philosophy
 - **Warm but subtle**: Feels meaningful without being obviously romantic